 Version 2 is a long term project with the objective to add inclusive event generation.
 This will be a major re-write.

-The latest version (svn trunk) is not fully tested and we urge users to stick to the latest tagged releases.
+The latest version (svn trunk) is not fully tested and we urge users to stick to the latest release v1.33.

 Sartre is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.